-To get your multifaceted job done, you rely on a diversity of techniques and tools — which are constantly changing in line with health care innovation.
-Robotics, virtual reality (VR), and mobile apps are some of the cutting-edge technology now being used in physical therapy.
-Health care professionals are also finding new ways to use old tools.
+To get your multifaceted job done, you rely on a diversity of techniques and tools that are constantly changing in line with healthcare innovation.
+Robotics, virtual reality (VR), and mobile apps are some of the cutting-edge technologies used in physical therapy.
+Healthcare professionals are also finding new ways to use old tools.
 For example, ultrasound — traditionally used for diagnostic purposes — is now being used to treat soft tissue injuries.

 This is just a sampling of some of the changes taking place in the field of physical therapy.
 So, how are you supposed to stay on top of it all?
 Physical therapy continuing education (CE) will give you the knowledge and skills you need to provide the best possible quality of patient care.

-CE refers to additional coursework and hands-on training you may complete when you already have your physical therapy license.
+CE refers to additional coursework and hands-on training you may complete with your physical therapy license.
 It helps you maintain, improve, and gain new skills.
-CE doesn’t confer an official degree on you — like a bachelor’s or master’s — but it’s still a great way to enhance your resume.
+CE doesn’t confer an official degree on you like a bachelor's or master's, but it’s still a great way to enhance your resume.

-This article explains how you benefit from continuing education as a physical therapist and highlights some common types of CEU courses you might consider taking.
+This article explains how you benefit from continuing education as a physical therapist and highlights some common CEU course types you might consider.

-The most important goal of continuing education for any clinician is to maintain a consistent, high quality of patient care.
+The most important goal of continuing education for any clinician is to maintain consistent, high-quality patient care.
 CE coursework can serve as a “refresher” for basic knowledge that physical therapists need to do their jobs safely and effectively.
 CE can also cover new research, technologies, and techniques in the physical therapy field.
-Expanding your knowledge will give you confidence knowing that you’re offering patients the best care possible.
+Expanding your knowledge will give you confidence, knowing you’re offering patients the best care possible.

-In Nevada, physical therapists and physical therapist assistants must complete 15 hours of continuing competency (another word for continuing education) within the year before they plan to apply for license renewal.
+In Nevada, physical therapists and physical therapist assistants must complete 15 hours of continuing competency (another word for continuing education) within the year before applying for license renewal.
 Since Nevada requires these professionals to renew their licenses annually, that means 15 hours every year.

 The State of Nevada Physical Therapy Examiners’ Board checks that these requirements have been met when a professional applies for license renewal.
 They also confirm that the continuing education courses completed are eligible.
 Approved courses cover topics like clinical imaging, postoperative management of orthopedic surgeries, chronic heart failure, and rehabilitation.